Skip to Content

 Jennifer Lucarelli Lawyer and Legal Advisor

-National Gypsum has been in business since 1925.
-National Gypsum produced an innovative form of wallboard and then expanded its product line with various construction products, many of which included asbestos.
-As a result, employees and consumers faced exposure and asbestos-related illnesses.
-The company faced a growing number of asbestos claims, leading to its bankruptcy.
-In 2000, National Gypsum established an asbestos trust fund to compensate victims.
+National Gypsum manufactures various construction products, many of which previously included asbestos.
+As a result, employees and consumers faced exposure.
+The ensuing lawsuits forced the company into bankruptcy.
+In 2000, the company established an asbestos trust fund to compensate victims.

 01. History of Asbestos Use